doctrine/DoctrineMongoDBBundle/Resources/doc/installation.rst

 .. note::

-    The authentication database is different to the default database used by MongoDB.
+    The authentication database is different from the default database used by MongoDB.

 .. _`installation chapter`: https://getcomposer.org/doc/00-intro.md
 .. _`MongoDB driver`: https://docs.mongodb.com/ecosystem/drivers/php/